 The LEA employs a robust system to monitor and evaluate the plan aimed at supporting student and school improvement.
+SAVA will work with an external entity to finalize the school improvement plan and monitor implementation at regular intervals throughout the school year.
 Firstly, regular data collection and analysis will be conducted to assess the progress and effectiveness of the implemented strategies.
 This includes reviewing academic performance data, attendance records, discipline reports, and other relevant metrics.
 The LEA utilizes a combination of formative and summative assessments to gauge student growth and proficiency levels.
 Additionally, ongoing classroom observations and instructional walkthroughs will be conducted to evaluate the implementation of instructional practices aligned with the improvement plan.

 The LEA also values input from various stakeholders.
-The LEA will support the school in actively seek feedback from teachers, administrators, students, parents, and community members through surveys, focus groups, and meetings.
+SAVA will actively seek feedback from teachers, administrators, students, parents, and community members through surveys, focus groups, and meetings.
 This feedback is used to gauge satisfaction levels, identify areas of concern, and make necessary adjustments to the support plan.

 Furthermore, the LEA will engage in regular communication and collaboration with school leadership teams.
 This involves scheduled meetings to review progress, share best practices, and address any emerging challenges.
 By maintaining an open and transparent line of communication, the LEA ensures that all stakeholders are informed and engaged in the improvement process.

-Ultimately, the LEA comprehensive monitoring and evaluation practices serve to inform decision-making, foster accountability, and support the ongoing improvement of students and schools within the CSI program.
+Ultimately, the comprehensive monitoring and evaluation practices serve to inform decision-making, foster accountability, and support the ongoing improvement of students and schools within the CSI program.